Districts and Schools

 • Classroom visits, feedback and follow-up

-• Identify and implement progress monitoring and evaluation methods and strategies aligned with core and intensive instruction
+• Identify and implement progress monitoring and evaluation methods and strategies aligned with universal and intensive instruction

 • Site-based planning

-• PD for school-based leadership (e.g., Principal’s Academy)
+• PL for school-based leadership (e.g., Principal’s Academy)

-• Peers as Partners in Learning development and coaching for school personnel
+• Peers as Partners in Learning and coaching for school personnel

 Child working on art project